aio-libs-abandoned/aioredis-py/README.rst

 Support for dev Redis server        through low-level API
 ================================  ==============================

 ..
-[1] Sentinel support is available in master branch.
-   This feature is not yet stable and may have some issues.

-..
 [2] For Python 3.3, 3.4 support use aioredis v0.3.